swiftlang/swift-package-manager/Documentation/Reference.md

 ---

-## Module Format Reference
+## Target Format Reference

 ### Source Layouts

-The modules that `swift build` creates are determined from the filesystem layout of your source files.
+The targets that `swift build` creates are determined from the filesystem layout of your source files.

 For example, if you create a directory with the following layout: